Mohamadou Idrissou: International career

 Idrissou was part of the Cameroon national team at the 2004 African Nations Cup, which finished top of its group in the first round of competition, before failing to secure qualification for the semi-finals.
 He also played for Cameroon at the 2003 FIFA Confederations Cup and 1999 FIFA World Youth Championship.

+Coaching career

+A few weeks after his retirement, on 27 July 2021, Idrissou was appointed manager of SG VfR/Dersim Rüsselsheim on a trial basis for four weeks.
+However, already after three weeks, he left the club again.

+In October 2024, Idrissou was appointed manager of newly founded club, SC Blau Weiß Neu-Isenburg, that was competing in the lowest German football Division, Kreisliga C, the German eight tier.